automl/FOB/tasks/graph_tiny/README.md

-# task
+# Task

-node classification on the cora dataset.
+Node Classification on the Cora Dataset.

 ![](https://production-media.paperswithcode.com/datasets/Cora-0000000700-ce1c5ec7_LD7pZnT.jpg)

 image source: https://arxiv.org/abs/1611.08402

-## dataset
+## Dataset

 The cora dataset consists of a single network of 2708 publications classified into one of seven classes and consist of 5429 links.